mvestrand/cube-wars/Readme.md

 # Brief
 A very minimal game that I made when first learning OpenGL and object oriented programming in C++.

 **Author:** Max Vestrand
 **Created:** 2014

 *This readme was written in March, 2026, when it was uploaded to github (it had no source control when it was made).*

 # Description
 This is a *very* simple 2 player game made in C++ using OpenGL, GLM for math, and GLFW for a windowing and input system.
+It's a toy project I made when I first learning OpenGL.
+It was made while I was an undergraduate at NMT, but was entirely independent and unrelated to any classes or course work that I had.
 It has no audio and the configuration of the game has to be typed into the main menu (with the game window focused *not* the console).

 The players try to be the last one alive.
 Each player can jump and drop bombs to destroy terrain.
 The terrain drops power-ups that make the player faster and give them more simultaneous bombs.

-This is a toy project I made when I was first learning OpenGL.
-It was made while I was an undergraduate at NMT, but was entirely independent and unrelated to any classes or course work that I had.

 # Compiling